Skip to main content

 The Senior Assistant Director of the USC Office of Admission recommends that applicants do NOT use the Additional Info section to share links to portfolios or resumes or provide any additional writing samples.
 Instead, “the Additional Information Section is a place to share any important, sometimes personal, information that has not been shared elsewhere in your application.
 It can be a space to provide vital context that is critical to who you are and your life experiences.”

-The most common mistakes we see in Additional Info essays are applicants who wish to share a story that risks appearing as trite when compared to the stories of other applicants sharing their stories in the same space.
+The most common mistakes we see in Additional Info Essays are applicants who wish to share a story that risks appearing as trite when compared to the stories of other applicants sharing their stories in the same space.

 We do not intend to invalidate any student’s experiences, nor is the Common App Additional Info section a trauma contest; however, we encourage our students to keep this perspective in mind.
 Depending on the school, some admissions officers are reading hundreds of application essays per day, and you don’t want to ask them to read one more if it does not provide necessary context related to your candidacy.